Tsardines/computer-crafter/README.md

 As a newbie computer builder, I want to view definitions of each part so I can learn about what the hell I'm getting myself into.

-As a person, I want to be able to create an account so that my parts list isn't blown into the wind when I close my browser.
+As a person, I want to be able to create an account with my email address so that I can use it for something other than reading emails, writing emails, and signing up for YouTube.

 #### _Wireframes and Schema Map_
 Both can be found under computer-crafter/assets.